19hours/sg-statutes/Acts/Stamp Duties Act.md

 (A)

-the target entity by the grantee following the conveyance, and the equity interests in the target entity beneficially owned by each of the grantee’s associates; and
+the sum of equity interests beneficially owned in the target entity by the grantee following the conveyance, and the equity interests in the target entity beneficially owned by each of the grantee’s associates; and

 (B)

-between the date of the most recent conveyance by which the grantee ceased to be a significant owner and the time of execution of the conveyance, of the sum of —
+the lowest amount, at any time in the period between the date of the most recent conveyance by which the grantee ceased to be a significant owner and the time of execution of the conveyance, of the sum of —

 (BA)